 A colossus Archimedes screw sits in the centre of this contraption.

-Kids must work in teams to operate all of the instruments and make this thing happen!
+Working alone is futile.
+Kids must help one another in self managed “teams” to operate all of the instruments and make this thing happen!

 As Ned will tell you, it’s epic fun!